niha0920/LINUX-Programming.md/Process Management.md

 }
 ```
 ### Explanation (Step-by-Step)
-1. chroot("/home/NIHARIKA") — sets /home/NIHARIKA as the new root directory (/).
+1. `chroot("/home/NIHARIKA")` — sets `/home/NIHARIKA` as the new root directory (`/`).
-2. chdir("/") — moves the current working directory inside the new root.
+2. `chdir("/")` — moves the current working directory inside the new root.
-3. The process now cannot access files outside /home/NIHARIKA.
+3. The process now cannot access files outside `/home/NIHARIKA`.
-4. system("ls") lists files inside the new root directory only.
+4. `system("ls")` lists files inside the new root directory only.

 ## 31. Discuss the role of the execv() function in the exec() family of calls.
-- The execv() function is part of the exec() family of system calls in UNIX-like operating systems.
+- The `execv()` function is part of the `exec()` family of system calls in UNIX-like operating systems.
 - It is used to replace the current running process image with a new program specified by the given path.
-- After a successful call to execv(), the new program starts execution from its main() function, and the old program ceases to exist in memory.
+- After a successful call to `execv()`, the new program starts execution from its `main()` function, and the old program ceases to exist in memory.
 ### Syntax
 ```c
 #include <unistd.h>
 int execv(const char *path, char *const argv[]);
 ```
-- path: Path to the executable file (e.g., /bin/ls).
+- path: Path to the executable file (e.g., `/bin/ls`).
-- argv: Argument list — an array of strings ending with NULL.
+- argv: Argument list — an array of strings ending with `NULL`.
-- Return value: Only returns -1 if there’s an error (e.g., file not found).
+- Return value: Only returns `-1` if there’s an error (e.g., file not found).
 ####
-- execv() does not return on success — the new program completely replaces the calling process.
+- `execv()` does not return on success — the new program completely replaces the calling process.
 - It does not search the PATH environment variable — you must provide the full executable path.
-- The ‘v’ in execv() stands for “vector”, as it takes arguments in the form of an array (vector).
+- The ‘v’ in `execv()` stands for “vector”, as it takes arguments in the form of an array (vector).
 - Used when arguments are known in advance and PATH search is not needed.

 ## 32. Write a C program to create a process using fork() and pass arguments to the child process.